Information for Afghan Nationals

 For information on locating legal services, please visit the Find Legal Services webpage.

 USCIS reviews all parole requests for all nationalities to determine whether the request warrants expedited processing for an urgent or time-sensitive reason and is not expediting parole requests based on nationality alone.
-[For parole requests filed on behalf of Afghan nationals, USCIS is currently prioritizing the parole applications for Afghan nationals outside of Afghanistan over those who are in Afghanistan given the availability to of completing processing for parole beneficiaries in a location with those individuals at a U.S. embassy or consulate, but we continue to process parole applications for individuals in Afghanistan as well.]
+[For parole requests filed on behalf of Afghan nationals, USCIS is currently prioritizing the parole applications for Afghan nationals outside of Afghanistan over those who are in Afghanistan given the availability of completing processing for parole beneficiaries in a location with those individuals at a U.S. embassy or consulate, but we continue to process parole applications for individuals in Afghanistan as well.]

 For questions related to pending humanitarian parole requests, please email HumanitarianParole@uscis.dhs.gov.

-A refugee is a noncitizen who generally is outside their home country and has experienced past persecution or has a well-founded fear of future persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
+A refugee is a person who generally is outside their home country and has experienced past persecution or has a well-founded fear of future persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.

 Refugees and asylum-seekers should seek to comply with all legal requirements of the country where they are located, including registration with host governments, if required.
 In addition, all Afghan refugees and asylum-seekers located in third countries should register with the nearest United Nations High Commissioner for Refugees (UNHCR) office.
 UNHCR has the international mandate to provide protection and assistance to refugees and may be able to provide a protection document and other assistance if needed.
 For a small number of extremely vulnerable individuals, this could include referral to the U.S. Refugee Admissions Program (USRAP) or another country's resettlement program.
 UNHCR will identify individuals for resettlement referral based on an assessment of their vulnerability at the time of registration.